DeVos Place Convention Center: DeVos Performance Hall

 The DeVos Performance Hall is a 2,404-seat theater located on the south side of the building.
 It was built in 1980 and is home to the Grand Rapids Symphony and Broadway Grand Rapids.
-It can also serve as a space for a general session or keynote address.

-DeVos Performance Hall has hosted concerts by artists such as B.B.
-King, Barenaked Ladies, James Taylor, Tori Amos, Eddie Money, Sammy Hagar Harry Connick, Jr., and Ne-yo comedians such as Jerry Seinfeld, Bill Cosby, Daniel Middleton and Ron White; and family shows including Dora The Explorer Live, Bear in The Big Blue House Live, Blue's Clues Live and Thomas & Friends Live.
-Eddie Money has traditionally kicked off DeVos Performance Hall's summer concert schedule every year in recent decades.
+DeVos Performance Hall has hosted concerts by artists such as Guns N' Roses, B. B. King, Barenaked Ladies, James Taylor, Tori Amos, Eddie Money, Sammy Hagar, Harry Connick Jr., and Ne-Yo.
+It has also featured comedians such as Jerry Seinfeld, Bill Cosby, Daniel Middleton and Ron White; and family shows including Dora The Explorer Live, Bear in The Big Blue House Live, Blue's Clues Live and Thomas & Friends Live.
+Eddie Money had traditionally kicked off DeVos Performance Hall's summer concert schedule every year.

 The new lobby of DeVos Performance Hall was unveiled in June 2002 as part of the DeVos Place Expansion project.
-The renovated lobby includes a beautiful terrazzo floor, new box office with an outside window and a scrolling marquee.
-Also part of the renovations were new restroom facilities located on the north side of the theater on the second and third floors.
+The renovated lobby includes a terrazzo floor, and a renewed box office with an outside window and a scrolling marquee.
+Another part of the renovations included revised restroom facilities, located on the north side of the theater on the second and third floors.

-Internal renovations include refurbished theater seating, as well as new wall and ceiling finishes, new flooring and enhanced colored accent lighting to refresh the house interior and adjoining entry paths.
-New balcony light fixtures were added along with freshly redesigned balcony fronts that improved sight lines.
+Internal renovations included refurbished theater seating, as well as new wall and ceiling finishes, new flooring and enhanced colored accent lighting.
+New balcony light fixtures were added along with redesigned balcony fronts.

+The 2026 opening of Acrisure Amphitheater is expected to reduce the number of concerts being held at DeVos Performance Hall during the summer months.